JesseRM/appointment_keeper/README.md

 Instructions for cloning git repositories on these IDEs can be found a the following links:
 &nbsp;&nbsp;[NetBeans](https://netbeans.apache.org/kb/docs/ide/git.html)
 &nbsp;&nbsp;[IntelliJ IDEA](https://blog.jetbrains.com/idea/2020/10/clone-a-project-from-github/)

-Login credentials are:
-&nbsp;&nbsp;**Username:** user
-&nbsp;&nbsp;**Password:** password

-Once logged in the user will be taken to the home screen where the user can create and manage appointments and customers.

 # Technologies
   1. Java 17